-Bittersweet Ending: Cronauer is kicked out of Vietnam for his unwitting friendship with a VC.
+Bittersweet Ending: Cronauer is kicked out of the Air Force for his unwitting friendship with a VC.
 Despite his obvious shock and sadness, he does have a few more hours with his beloved English class playing softball with what look like mangoes and bamboo, and gets to say goodbye to Trinh.

 Bar Brawl: Instigated when Adrian takes very justifiable offense at two soldiers using racist slurs about Tuan, then pushing him to the floor.
 Adrian gets in a headbutt on one of the rednecks and knocks him down!
 Then another, which turns out like a Punch!
 Punch!
 Punch!
 Uh Oh... complete with Oh Crap, goes out like a light, but fortunately his fellow radio personnel back him up.
 Earns him a dressing down at the hands of Dickerson.

 Blithe Spirit: Adrian Cronauer, to the constant frustration of his superiors.